BIGJRA/BIGJRA.github.io/rejuv.md

 boosted move when you need it.
 Even if it takes a couple tries Cassandra is easily beaten with the right approach.

-That’s it for the Pearl Route!
+That's it for the Pearl Route!

 ## Axis High University 2nd Visit

-With both of those completed, you’ll be in control of your character again.
+With both of those completed, you'll be in control of your character again.
 Choose path 3 and be given the *Rotom Phone.*

 Relationship Point Choices: